smarter-sh/smarter/doc/CHATBOT_API.md

 ### Custom Domain

 Customers can optionally configure a custom domain for their account, mapping individual chatbots to DNS subdomain records aliased to the master Kubernetes ingress controller for the platform.
-Smarter provides `manage.py` admin commands for managing the complete lifecycle of customer custom domain recourses.
+Smarter provides `manage.py` admin commands for managing the complete lifecycle of customer custom domain resources.

 example: https://sales.api.smarter.querium.com/chatbot/
 where